 This extremely picturesque location is set on both banks of the Our, amid magnificent natural scenery.
-The fine feudal manor dates back to the 9th century.
+The fine feudal manor dates back to the 11th century.
 Seat of the Counts of Vianden and handed down to the dynasty of Orange-Nassau, the Vianden Castle belongs now to the State.
 The remarkable medieval building is mostly restored and is a real architectural jewel, unrivalled in the Ardennes and the Eifel.
 The remains of a former outer wall with guard towers encircles the town.

 A large network of hiking paths, perfectly maintained and signposted, offers access to the unspoilt nature of the Our valley.
 A chairlift climbs to a height of 450 metres and gives a good opportunity for an excursion with splendid panoramic views.
 Close to Vianden, the Our dam and the hydro-electric power station are worth a visit.

-Tourist board Vianden
+Tourism board Vianden

 Saturdays and sundays: 10 AM - 4 PM.